robreder/RaspySayIp4Addr/README.md

 But with this solution I will only add a small software that will tell me on the audio port what the current IP addresses are.
 I just need an ear plug.
 This audio output only will use the analog audio channel.
-Therefore the script first will change the audio output to analog before it says the IP addresses.
+Therefore the script first will change the audio output to analog before it says the IP4 addresses.
 Afterward it will set the audio channel back to the previous settings (Analog or HDMI).

 The solution uses python3.